beastly-eve/zorkish-sugarcube/README.md

 `<<passageactions $actionableobject1 $actionableobject2>>`

 This tag can take as many variables as Actionable Objects you define.
 It is required for each passage that uses this system.
+An empty variable will be ignored.
 How to set the object's options is in the Defining Objects and Actions section below.

 #### Message Box Element